Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators with the known propensity score

 Next, following the same approach used in Section~\ref{sec:low_rank_weights}, we choose weights from $\Cipwlamb(e)$, by optimizing some objective function (e.g., $L_2$ norm).
 Noting that $\Cipwlamb(e)$ directly imposes a restriction on $\tilde{\bm w}$ (rather than on $\bm w$, as $\Cnulllamb$ does), our choice of the objective function naturally extends to $\phi^{\sone}({\bm w}) = \mathbb E\left[\phinull(\bm R\tilde{\bm w})\mid \bm X\right] = \tilde{\bm w}^\top\bm D\tilde{\bm w}$.
 We use $\wipwlamb(e)$ to denote the set of optimal weights obtained by solving Equation~\eqref{eqn:optimiation_problem} with $\phi = \phiipw$ and $\Cnulllamb$ replaced by $\Cipwlamb(e)$.

 We first obtain the expression of $\wipwlamb(e)$ under a general low-rank structure assumption: $g_{ci}^{(\bm a_c)}(\bm X_c) = \bm \Lambda_{ci}(\bm a_c)\bm h_{ci}$, as in Examples~\ref{ex:1}--\ref{ex:3}.
-The balancing estimator does not exist in this case.
+To distinguish it from the specifications discussed in Section~\ref{sec:lm_balancing}, we refer to it as the \textit{unit-specific} low-rank structural assumption.
+Under this general assumption, each unit is allowed to have a different $\bm h_{ci}$ and is not required to share a fixed-length $\bm h$ vector as in Section~\ref{sec:lm_balancing}.
+Recall from Section~\ref{sec:lm_balancing} that the balancing estimator does not exist in this case.
 The following theorem shows that in such a case, the expression of the weight for each unit simplifies substantially and solely depends on the cluster characteristics to which the unit belongs; its proof crucially hinging on the fact that $\bm \Lambda$ is block-diagonal in this case. \begin{theorem} Suppose that the following low-rank assumption holds: $g_{ci}^{(\bm a_c)}(\bm X_c) = \bm \Lambda_{ci}(\bm a_c)\bm h_{ci}$.
 Then, solving Equation~\eqref{eqn:optimiation_problem} with $\phi = \phiipw$ and $\Cnulllamb$ replaced by $\Cipwlamb(e)$ is equivalent to solving the problem for each individual weight $w_{ci}$ using the low-rank structure, $\bm \Lambda_{ci}$.
-This yields,
+Under Assumption~\ref{assm:pos}, this yields,

-where $\bm R_c = \left(\mathbb I\left(\bm A_c = \bm a^{(0)}_c\right), \dots, \mathbb I\left(\bm A = \bm a^{(2^{M_c}-1)}_c\right)\right)^\top$ and $\bm D_c = \mathbb E\left[\bm R_c^\top\bm R_c\middle| \bm X_c\right]$ with $\{0,1\}^{M_c} = \left\{\bm a_c^{(j)}:0\leq j\leq 2^{M_c}-1\right\}$ denoting an enumeration. \end{theorem}
+where, $\bm R_c = \left(\mathbb I\left(\bm A_c = \bm a^{(0)}_c\right), \dots, \mathbb I\left(\bm A_c = \bm a^{(2^{M_c}-1)}_c\right)\right)^\top$ and $\bm D_c = \mathbb E\left[\bm R_c^\top\bm R_c\middle| \bm X_c\right]$ with $\{0,1\}^{M_c} = \left\{\bm a_c^{(j)}:0\leq j\leq 2^{M_c}-1\right\}$ denoting an enumeration. \end{theorem}